Skip to main content

 Automations

-Send Notes
+Send notes

-Notes can be sent from Fellow to a private channel, a public channel, or directly to a person.
-For any of these options, select Send via Slack
+Meeting notes can be sent from Fellow to a public channel, a private channel, or directly to a person.

-Adding Fellow to a private Slack Channel
+Sending to a private Slack channel

 Did this answer your question?